Storypost | 2024.03.31

 Justice Gorsuch We have before us a handful of individuals who have asserted a conscience objection.
 Normally, we would allow equitable relief to address them.
 Recently, I think what Justice Jackson's alluding to, we've had one might call it a rash of universal injunctions or vacaturs.
 And this case seems like a prime example of turning what could be a small lawsuit into a nationwide legislative assembly on -- on -- on an FDA rule or any other federal government action.

 Notably, Gorsuch isn't Jackson, Kagan, or Sotomayor.
-Roberts pile on shortly thereafter.
+Roberts piled on shortly thereafter.
 Erin Hawley, speaking for the petitioner, more or less replied that since an anti-abortion emergency department doctor could be given a patient suffering complications of a mail-delivered Mifepristone abortion there's simply no way to provide legal relief except by banning mail-deliveries of the medication.

 Well, I'm pretty sure this suit only addresses the mail delivery of Mifespristone (as I said, this one was on the edge of my radar) so I'm not sure how this would prevent these doctors from ever having to treat a patient that had undergone an abortion.
 Regardless, most of the justices seemed to settle on the massive disparity between Petitioners' grievance and their demand.
 Not Alito though, he spent all of his time trying to construct an authoritative medical decision that rebuts that of the FDA.

-genesiskiller96 genesiskiller96 Alito Strikes me as a type of person who after they got to get a young person to unlock their phone, Red faced and embarrassed he goes on a [tirade] about how because they know how to write in cursive that makes them better.
+genesiskiller96genesiskiller96 Alito Strikes me as a type of person who after they got to get a young person to unlock their phone, Red faced and embarrassed he goes on a [tirade] about how because they know how to write in cursive that makes them better.

 This one will presumably be 6-3, keeping Mifepristone available by mail, with Alito dissenting because he knows more than the FDA, Barrett dissenting because it's the only way to prevent a moral dilemma for ED doctors, and Thomas dissenting because the FDA should have let the Comstock Act dictate their medical approval.